Riders standing beside adventure motorcycles in Cuba

 Beautiful, gritty, improvised.

-Adventure motorcycles parked outside a blue Havana building Che mural on a building in Havana Motorcycle detail in Havana
+Adventure motorcycles parked outside a blue Havana building Cuba street scene in Havana Adventure motorcycle scene in Havana

 Casas particulares kept the trip local, legal, and personal.